 Use a slinky toy to show how the Earth’s movement during an earthquake creates “waves”.

 With one person holding each end of the slinky, stretch it out so that it is lying flat on the floor or on a table.
 To make a wave, one person quickly pushes and then pulls the slinky toward and then away from the other person.
 The other students can observe the wave as it travels along the slinky to the other end.
 You can also quickly move the slinky from side to side.
 The wave will travel along the slinky once again to the other person and may turn around and travel back.

 The most common cause of flooding in New Zealand is heavy rain.
 To show how vulnerable houses are in a flood, try this demonstration with your students.

 Use this erosion experiment to investigate how weathering and erosion can cause landslides.

 Go for a weathering and erosion walk around your school or community to see what you find.
-Using photographs or illustrations of erosion and weathering, like cracks in the ground, or movement of soil or sand and create a scavenger hunt for the students.
+Create a scavenger hunt for the students.
 Ask the students to predict what they think could have created each effect on the landscape.

 There are many parts to a storm and the way it can damage property and injure people.

 To experiment with wind, set up a learning table.
 Ask the students to bring in small objects, and supplement them with some of your own.
 Have a variety of light and heavy objects, ones that will roll and some that won’t, and so on.
 For example: